-Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
-This engine coolant (antifreeze) can be used up to five years or 102,000 miles (170 000 km) before replacement.
-To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.
+Your vehicle has been built with an improved engine coolant (OAT coolant conforming to MS-12106) that allows extended maintenance intervals.
+This engine coolant (antifreeze) can be used up to ten years or 150,000 miles (240,000 km) before replacement.
+To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (OAT coolant conforming to MS-12106) throughout the life of your vehicle.

-Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).
+Please review these recommendations for using Organic Additive Technology (OAT) engine coolant (antifreeze) that meets the requirements of Chrysler Material Standard MS-12106.
 When adding engine coolant (antifreeze):

-• The manufacturer recommends using MOPAR® T Antifreeze/Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology) or equivalent.
+- We recommend using MOPAR® Antifreeze/Coolant 10 Year/150,000 Mile Formula OAT (Organic Additive Technology) that meets the requirements of Chrysler Material Standard MS-12106. - Mix a minimum solution of 50% OAT engine coolant that meets the requirements of Chrysler Material Standard MS-12106 and distilled water.
+Use higher concentrations (not to exceed 70%) if temperatures below -34° F (-37° C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant

-- Mix a minimum solution of 50% HOAT engine coolant and distilled water.
-Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
+(antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.